owlbarn/tutorial/chapters/maths.md

 ## Integration

 We have introduced some special integral functions, but we still need general integration methods that work for any input functions.
-Given a function $f$ that accepts a real variable and an interval $[a, b]$ of the real line, the integral of this function
+Given a function $f$ that accepts a real variable and an interval $$[a, b]$$ of the real line, the integral of this function

 $$\int_a^bf(x)dx$$

-can be thought of as the sum of signed area of the region in the cartesian plane that is bounded by the curve of f, the x-axis within the x-axis range $[a, b]$.
+can be thought of as the sum of signed area of the region in the cartesian plane that is bounded by the curve of f, the x-axis within the x-axis range $$[a, b]$$.
 The area above the x-axis adds to the sum and that below the x-axis subtracts from the area sum.

 In the `Owl_maths_quandrature` module, Owl provides several neumerical routines to help you to do integrations.
-For example, we can compute  $\int_1^4x^2$ with the code below:
+For example, we can compute  $$\int_1^4x^2$$ with the code below:

 ```ocaml
 # Owl_maths_quadrature.trapz (fun x -> x ** 2.)
 1. 4.